Ram0060/Ram0060/README.md

 ### 📡 [Broadband Recommendation ML Model](#)
 > Built a clustering and prediction model to recommend optimal broadband plans based on customer behavior.

 ---

-## 💼 Experience

-**Data Analyst – VAZHRAA NIRMANN PVT.
-LTD**
-*March 2021 – May 2023*
-- Created predictive models, dashboards, and cost estimations for construction projects
-- Led financial and customer analytics using Python, SQL, and visualization tools

----